 Analyse how customers transfer through your system, and where there are ‘blockages’.

-A leading business phone systems provider, Mitel power two billion connections every day.
-They cater for businesses with one to 2,500+ employees, in industries ranging from healthcare to hospitality.
-They recognise the need for office telephone systems that make life simpler, and technologies that can adapt to the changing dynamics of a business.
+A leading business phone systems provider, Mitel powers two billion connections every day.
+It caters for businesses with one to 2,500+ employees, in industries ranging from healthcare to hospitality.
+It recognises the need for office telephone systems that make life simpler, and technologies that can adapt to the changing dynamics of a business.

 How Mitel can benefit your small business:

 That means your desk and mobile phones, instant messaging, voicemail, web conferencing etc. together in one, integrated system.